hpcaitech/ColossalAI/colossalai/inference/pipeline/README.md

 Pipeline Inference is composed of three parts: `PPInferEngine`, `MicroBatchManager` and `generate` [schedule](https://github.com/hpcaitech/ColossalAI/blob/feature/pipeline-infer/colossalai/pipeline/schedule/generate.py).

 1. `PPInderEngine` is the High-Level API for users to use.
 It is responsible for the following tasks:
-    - Initialize the pipeline inference environment with `PipelineStageManager` and mdoel with `ShardFormer`.
+    - Initialize the pipeline inference environment with `PipelineStageManager` and model with `ShardFormer`.
     - Run the pipeline inference model.

 2. `MicroBatchManager` is a structure to manage the micro-batch information.
 It is responsible for the following tasks: